 It is generally accepted that culture influences behavior, which in turn affects organizational performance, and in a circular way, culture is in turn affected by behavior and performance.
 Organizations place great importance on culture because of its perceived impact on performance.
 An example of the importance of culture is the way that culture clashes are a leading cause of merger failures.
 Poor culture fit is considered the main cause of most large-scale merger disasters, resulting in billions of dollars worth of lost shareholder value.

 Since culture change is difficult to implement; it is best to change behavior first because that is easier, and then culture change will follow.
+Therefore, you need to follow the principle of communicating to change behavior ahead of organizational values and culture.
 The way to change to the desired behaviors is to change the people, incentives, performance management and organizational structure.

 When employee positions are changed, or when new employees are recruited, they influence culture changes in response to the input of their fresh ideas and new attributes.
 Changing incentives through recognition and reward programs goes a long way to change culture to the desired new directions.
 Likewise, performance management activities, such as managing by objectives, help to shape the new, desired behaviors and outcomes, reinforcing their importance and creating new norms and values about the appropriate ways to act and compete.
 Changes in organizational structure also can affect behavior and lead to cultural change.
 Flatter organizational structures, for example, usually lead to larger spans of control in which most employees, especially managers and supervisors, must exercise more autonomy and discretionary decision-making than before.
 The need for autonomy then becomes a core cultural value.
 5